jasongrimes/grimesit-mm/_pages/services.md

 To integrate new technologies, while keeping all the useful features of legacy services, it can be useful to encapsulate the legacy system into a "black box" with a convenient API, to abstract away the internal complexity of the legacy codebase.

-The legacy API could be exposed using modern transports (REST, Websockets, GraphQL, etc,) as newer technologies require.
+The legacy API can then be exposed using modern transports (REST, Websockets, GraphQL, etc,), as newer technologies require.

 ## Contact